ebshimizu/Lumiverse/README.md

 moment preventing the project from compiling.
 I had some issues with the FTD2XX driver on OS X, so your mileage with OS X may vary.

-At the moment, Lumiverse only has drivers for ENTTEC's DMX PRO MkII devices, and has only been tested using one connected DMX PRO device at a time. iOS supports none of the USB interfaces.
-It should support Art-Net and other DMX over IP protocols at some point in the future, but I've run it with a Socket.IO interface just fine.
+At the moment, Lumiverse has drivers for the ENTTEC USB DMX PRO Mk 2 and for KiNet.

 This project was supported in part by funding from the [Carnegie Mellon University Frank-Ratchye Fund for Art @ the Frontier](http://studioforcreativeinquiry.org/)